alanszlosek/tesi/readme.markdown

 INSTALL
 ====

+main.c is a sample program that uses a TESI terminal backend, displayed using ncurses.

-You'll need to add the TESI terminfo definition to your home directory with:
+You'll need ncurses and the development headers.
+You'll also need to add the TESI terminfo definition to your home directory with:

 	tic terminfo/tesi.terminfo